MatthewMZN/FutureMakers/README.md

 Use what you learned in the article above (i.e. Neuron, Weights, Bias, Functions, Sigmoid, Softmax, Input vs Output, etc) to develop a NN model using this [Kaggle Notebook](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection).
 If you need some scaffolding code to get started, check out the “Code” tab on the shared link and select a recent Gold/Silver medal-ed notebook.
 Feel free to examine different notebooks to see different model topologies and select one that you find the most interesting or even explore combining them.

 ### Reflection:
-Created a neural network capable of detecting sarcasm within the heaflines of various news articles.
+Created a neural network capable of detecting sarcasm within the headlines of various news articles.

 ## Day 9 | Introduction to Convolutional Neural Networks | **[TOC](#table-of-contents)**<br>
 ### 7/14/2021